-400 GENERAL TOOLS AND EQUIPMENT

-- All tools, regardless of ownership shall be of an approved type, maintained in good condition, and inspected prior to each use. - A. Tools are subject to inspection at any time and the Employee-in-Charge has the authority and responsibility to condemn unserviceable tools regardless of ownership. - B. Defective tools shall be tagged to prevent their use, or they shall be removed from the job site. - 1.
-Wooden handles shall not be taped or lashed with wire. - C. Makeshift and substitute tools shall only be used with proper authorization and under supervision. - 1.
-Wrenches with sprung or damaged jaws shall not be used. - 2.
-Pipe shall not be used to extend a wrench handle for added leverage unless the wrench was designed for such use. - Tools shall be used only for the purpose for which they have been approved and the proper tools for the job performed shall always be used. - As impact tools such as chisels, punches, drift pins, etc. become mushroomed or cracked, they shall be dressed, repaired or replaced before further use. - 400.4 Chisels, drills, punches, ground rods and pipes shall be held with tongs or other suitable holders (not hands) while being struck by another employee. - Only approved insulated electrical tools shall be used within the safe working distance (see 501.1) of energized electrical circuits or equipment.

-A. Insulation shall not be depended upon to protect users from shock. - Tools with sharp edges such as saws, wood chisels, drawknives, or axes shall be stored in suitable guards or in special compartments. - 400.7 Use suitable handles on all files or tools with pointed tangs. - 400.8 Tools shall be handled responsibly, meaning they shall: - A. Be placed in tool buckets or firmly attached to hand lines if they must be raised or lowered one elevation to another. - B. Never be placed unsecured on elevated places. - C. Not be left lying around where they may cause a person to trip or stumble. - D. Not be thrown from place to place or from person to person. - 400.9 When working on or above open grating: - A. A canvas or other suitable covering shall be used to cover the grating to prevent tools or parts from dropping to a lower level. - B. The danger area shall be barricaded or guarded.
+400 GENERAL TOOLS AND EQUIPMENT 400.1 All tools, regardless of ownership shall be of an approved type, maintained in good condition, and inspected prior to each use.
+A. Tools are subject to inspection at any time and the Employee-in-Charge has the authority and responsibility to condemn unserviceable tools regardless of ownership.
+B. Defective tools shall be tagged to prevent their use, or they shall be removed from the job site.
+1. Wooden handles shall not be taped or lashed with wire.
+C. Makeshift and substitute tools shall only be used with proper authorization and under supervision.
+1. Wrenches with sprung or damaged jaws shall not be used.
+2. Pipe shall not be used to extend a wrench handle for added leverage unless the wrench was designed for such use.
+400.2 Tools shall be used only for the purpose for which they have been approved and the proper tools for the job performed shall always be used.
+400.3 As impact tools such as chisels, punches, drift pins, etc. become mushroomed or cracked, they shall be dressed, repaired or replaced before further use.
+400.4 Chisels, drills, punches, ground rods and pipes shall be held with tongs or other suitable holders (not hands) while being struck by another employee.
+Only approved insulated electrical tools shall be used within the safe 400.5 working distance (see 501.1) of energized electrical circuits or equipment.
+A. Insulation shall not be depended upon to protect users from shock.
+400.6 Tools with sharp edges such as saws, wood chisels, drawknives, or axes shall be stored in suitable guards or in special compartments.
+Use suitable handles on all files or tools with pointed tangs.
+400.7 400.8 Tools shall be handled responsibly, meaning they shall: A. Be placed in tool buckets or firmly attached to hand lines if they must be raised or lowered one elevation to another.
+B. Never be placed unsecured on elevated places.
+C. Not be left lying around where they may cause a person to trip or stumble.
+D. Not be thrown from place to place or from person to person.
+400.9 When working on or above open grating: A. A canvas or other suitable covering shall be used to cover the grating to prevent tools or parts from dropping to a lower level.
+B. The danger area shall be barricaded or guarded.
+401 HAND SAWS 401.1 Saws shall always be kept sharpened and properly set.
+401.2 When using a hand saw, free hand shall remain above and at a safe distance from saw blade.